 \section{Introduction}

-Electrifying the transportation sector and building heating will lead to much higher peak electric power consumption in distribution grids.
+Electrifying the transportation sector and building heating will lead to higher peak electric power consumption in distribution grids.
 At the same time, the shift towards decentralized energy resources and residential \ac{PV} in particular will increase the peak electric power generation in distribution grids.
 While shifting power consumption in time and storing power generation in local batteries can reduce the peak power flows, some parts of the distribution grids will still reach or have already reached their capacity limit, which is determined both by the maximal permissible current as well as voltage deviation.
-Which of these two contraints becomes violated first depends on the topology of the grid.
+Which of these two constraints becomes violated first depends on the grid's topology.
 On electrically shorter lines, the maximum current constraints are usually reached before the voltage deviates too much.
-On electrically longer lines however, the voltages reach their lower or upper limit before the current reaches its limit.
-Today's distribution grids typically consist of electrically long lines which means that the voltage deviations determine the grid's capacity.
+On electrically longer lines, however, the voltages reach their lower or upper limit before the current reaches its limit.
+Today's distribution grids typically consist of electrically long lines, meaning the voltage deviations determine the grid's capacity.
 A study found that 75\% of the necessary grid reinforcement in the low voltage distribution grids in Germany is due to voltage problems~\cite[page 172]{Verteilnetzstudie}.
-Therefore, controlling the voltage to enforce voltage limits can allow more active power to flow and hence virtually reinforce the grid.
-One of the most economic ways to control the voltage is Volt/VAr control, i.e. controlling the amount of reactive power injected or absorbed at certain nodes in the grid.
-Conveniently, the inverters of photovoltaic systems, heat pumps, or electric vehicle chargers can typically choose their reactive power setpoints rather freely and thus actively participate in the mitigation of any voltage deviations that their active power generation or consumption might cause.
-Most modern grid codes hence stipulate some form of Volt/VAr control to be done, e.g. by PV inverters~\cite{IEEE1547,VDE,ENTSOE}.
-The state-of-the-art is droop control, a scheme in which every inverter selects its reactive power setpoint according to a predefined function of the local voltage measurement.
+Therefore, controlling the voltage to enforce voltage limits can allow more active power to flow without increasing the physical line capacity; we refer to this as \emph{grid enhancement}.
+One of the most economical ways to control the voltage is Volt/VAr control, i.e., controlling the amount of reactive power injected or absorbed at specific nodes in the grid.
+Conveniently, the inverters of photovoltaic systems, heat pumps, or electric vehicle chargers can typically choose their reactive power setpoints relatively freely and thus actively participate in Volt/VAr control strategies.